Security Awareness Training for MSPs

 MSPs serving tax practitioners must align with IRS Publication 4557 (Safeguarding Taxpayer Data).
 Healthcare-supporting MSPs sign Business Associate Agreements and inherit HIPAA training expectations.

-Read the guideCyber-insurance carrier requirements
+Read the articleCyber-insurance carrier requirements

 Coalition, At-Bay, Beazley, and other carriers now require evidence of security awareness training before binding or renewing MSP policies.
 Per-employee completion records are the most-requested artifact.

-Featured Exercises for Managed Service Providers
+Featured Exercises for MSPs

 Pulled from the 100+ exercise catalogue, prioritized for this industry.